cmike444/microhomology/README.md

 #### CRIPSR

 Perform microhomology on a DNA sequence using the `GGN19GG` CRISPR technique.
-This class takes two inputs, an Ensembl DNA ID _(string)_ and the microhomology strategies _(array)_.
+This class takes two inputs, an Ensembl Gene ID _(string)_ and the microhomology strategies _(array)_.
+Using the Ensembl DNA and CRISPR algorithm, the DNA is scanned to identify target sites on both forward and reverse strands.
+Once target sites are identified, microhomology will be performed for each of the strategies specified.

+>**Note:** This currently relies on the Ensembl REST API for it's data.
+DNA can only be obtained by using a valid Ensembl Gene ID.
+Additional options for obtaining DNA via other sources such as text files, formated files or 3rd Party API's is intended to be added at a later date.

 ```ruby
 mh = Microhomology::Crispr.new('ENSDARG00000061303', [6, 12, 24, 48, 96])
 mh.results
 ```
-Using the Ensembl DNA and CRISPR algorithm, the DNA is scanned to identify target sites on both forward and reverse strands.
-Once target sites are identified, microhomology will be performed for each of the strategies specified.

 ```javascript
     {